uqmars/constitution/Constitution.md

 # Constitution of UQ Mechatronics and Robotics Society

-The constitution is enacted on this 10th day of October in the year 2024.
+This revision of the constitution is enacted and valid on this 10th day of October in the year 2024.

 ---